dnhansen/golang-notes/notes.md

 The `io` package provides functions `Open` (using the single flag `O_RDONLY`) and `Create` (with flags `O_RDWR|O_CREATE|O_TRUNC`) as user-friendly alternatives, both defined in terms of `OpenFile`.
 To append to a file using the functions provided by `io`, it seems like using `OpenFile` is necessary.

 The `*os.File` type implements both `io.Reader` and `io.Writer`.
 (The methods `Read` and `Write` are defined in terms of OS-specific helper functions.)
 Hence we may use all the above methods to read from and write to files, given the right permissions.
 Notice that the behaviour of `Write` depends on the flags given to `OpenFile`: the flag `O_APPEND` being included or not determines whether the contents of the write should overwrite the existing content of the file (if any) or be appended to the file.

+## Variables

+Consider the following Go program:

+    package main

+    import (
+        "fmt"
+    )

+    func main() {
+        var x int
+        x = 0
+        {
+            var x int
+            x = 1
+            fmt.Println(x)  // Prints 1
+        }
+        fmt.Println(x)      // Prints 0
+    }

+There are two variable declarations, both of which are assigned the identifier `x`.
+Since the declarations lie in different blocks this is permitted, and the inner declaration of `x` shadows the outer declaration, so the assignment `x = 1` in the inner block will not affect the outer variable.

+Consider now this modification, where the declaration and assignment in the inner block have been interchanged:

+    package main

+    import (
+        "fmt"
+    )

+    func main() {
+        var x int
+        x = 0
+        {
+            x = 1
+            var x int
+            fmt.Println(x)  // Prints 0
+        }
+        fmt.Println(x)      // Prints 1
+    }

+When performing the assignment `x = 1` the inner version of `x` has not yet been declared, so here `x` refers to the outer version.
+This is then modified by the assignment, so `1` is printed at the end.
+The inner print statement prints `0` since this is the zero value for integers.

+Now consider the analogous JavaScript program:

+    let x
+    x = 0
+    {
+      let x
+      x = 1
+      console.log(x)
+    }
+    console.log(x)

+This has exactly the same behaviour as the first Go program, first printing `1` and then `0`.
+But switching the declaration and assignment in the inner block yields an error:

+    ReferenceError: Cannot access 'x2' before initialization
+        at <anonymous>:5:6
+        at dn (<anonymous>:16:5449)

+This error occurs because (in JavaScript terminology) the environment record of the inner block is initialised with all local variables that are declared in this block, including `x`, but these initially have no value (not even `undefined`, they are listed as having not been initialised).
+When trying to perform the assignment `x = 1` if `x` is not yet declared, the identifier `x` does *not* refer to the outer but rather the inner version of `x`, the one that has not yet been initialised.

+Something similar occurs in the following Python program:

+    def f():
+        x = 1
+        print(x)

+    x = 0
+    f()         // Prints 1
+    print(x)    // Prints 0

+Since Python (as far as I know?) doesn't let one create lexical blocks in the same way as Go or JavaScript does, we use a function to create an inner block instead.
+The above program indeed has the same I/O behaviour as the Go and JavaScript programs from before.
+But switching the assignment `x = 1` and the `print` statement inside the function body produces an error:

+    UnboundLocalError: local variable 'x' referenced before assignment

+Of course in Python we do not declare variables prior to assigning to them, but the moral is the same.
+Python and JavaScript behave slightly different than Go regarding declaration of (or assignment to) local variables.

+[TODO: Understand Go's runtime semantics.
+How does the analogue of JavaScript's environment records work?]